Filing Your Income Taxes

 Above the Line Adjustments to Income

-You can take some tax deductions without itemizing or claiming the standard deduction.
+You can also take some tax deductions without itemizing or claiming the standard deduction.
 These are called “above the line” adjustments to income.

 You can claim certain contributions you made to a health savings account this way if you file Form 8889 with your return, and distributions you take from such accounts are reported on Form 1099-SA and issued to you and the IRS.
-Other above the line adjustments to income include retirement fund contributions, student loan interest you pay and educator expenses if you’re a teacher.
+Other above-the-line adjustments to income include retirement fund contributions, student loan interest you pay and educator expenses if you’re a teacher.

 All these above-the-line deductions result in your adjusted gross income after you take them, that all-important AGI that so many other tax breaks depend upon.
 Some tax breaks also depend on your modified adjusted gross income.
 Many taxpayers will find that this is the same as their AGI.
 Your MAGI is your AGI with certain deductions added back in for purposes of qualifying for a particular tax break.